-There are a multitude of grant opportunities for technology, program assistance, capital campaigns and various other needs associated with raising money for a library.
+There are a multitude of grant opportunities for technology, program assistance, capital campaigns, and various other needs associated with raising money for a library.
 Researching the types of grants available, along with writing the grants, can take a bit of time but the results can make a tremendous impact on the success of a fundraising campaign.
-A great place to start researching grant opportunities available, and the parameters that need to be met, is The Foundation Center’s online database of foundations and their grant opportunities.
-You can search the database by geographic location, grant focus area or even amounts given to help you narrow your focus for applications and increase the likelihood of securing grant funding.
+A great place to start researching grant opportunities available, and the parameters that need to be met, is The Foundation Center’s database of foundations and their grant opportunities.
+You can search the database by geographic location, grant focus area, or even amounts given to help you narrow your focus for applications and increase the likelihood of securing grant funding.

 Host a Book Themed Cake Party

 Special events are always a great way to engage supporters and donors, increase awareness around a mission and provide an opportunity for a fun and enjoyable experience.
 A different kind of idea for a fundraising event could be a cake decorating contest that is centered around a book theme.
-Entrants would create cakes around their favorite book and display them at the event.
+Entrants would create cakes around their favorite books and display them at the event.
 People would purchase tickets to the event and vote for their favorite book cake.
 It’s a different twist on the typical fundraising event while keeping with the library theme.
 And who doesn’t like a great piece of cake?